skillrepos/helm-fun-v2/codespace-labs.md

 ![Opening app in browser](./images/helmfun10.png?raw=true "Opening app in browser")

 8. Notice that we see our webapp, but there is no data in the table.
 This is because we don't have our database deployed and being pulled in.
 We have a database chart and resources on our local system.
 Let's see how to get it pulled in as a dependency.
-First, change into the directory for the database pieces.
+First, switch to the terminal that is not running the port forward.
+Then change into the directory for the database pieces.
 Again, you can look at any files of interest in there.

 ```
 cd /workspaces/helm-fun-v2/roar-db